herrmanntom/setlX/README.md

 SetlX
 =====

-setlX is an interpreter for the high level programming-language SetlX (set language extended).
+SetlX is an interpreter for the high level programming-language SetlX (set language extended).